 - Lima to Iquitos: Approximately 2-hour flight

-This high-altitude town (3000m absl) is a base for many backpackers who are planning 1 day and multi-day treks around Peru’s Andes Mountains Range.
+This high-altitude town (3000m asl) is a base for many backpackers who are planning one day and multi-day treks around Peru’s Andes Mountains Range.

-Popular hikes include the 1-day trek to Laguna 69/ Lake 69 (that Canadian blue!), 1 day Paron Lake, 3-4 day Santa Cruz hike (best views of the peaks of the Cordillera Blanca) or the 12 day Cordillera Huayhuash circuit.
+Popular hikes include the 1-day trek to Laguna 69/ Lake 69 (that Canadian blue!), one day to Paron Lake, 3-4 4-day Santa Cruz hike (best views of the peaks of the Cordillera Blanca) or the 12-day Cordillera Huayhuash circuit.

 Trekking Peru at high altitude can get uncomfortable, make sure you acclimatise well.

 - Lima to Huaraz – 8 hours by bus (Cruz del Sur, Movil Tours and Oltursa)

 There are quite a few options for hostels in Huaraz.

-La Casa de Zarela is a fair trade hostel only 10 mins walk from the bus station.
+La Casa de Zarela is a fair trade hostel only 10 minutes walk from the bus station.
 There are a variety of rooms and kitchen facilities.

 Laguna 69 I Jon Is Travelling

-Màncora – Backpacking Peru Itinerary for surfers
+11. Màncora – Backpacking Peru Itinerary for Surfers

-North of Lima you’ll find the Piura Region and a coast of beaches where travellers go to party.
+North of Lima, you’ll find the Piura Region and a coast of beaches where travellers go to party.

 *If Màncora is on your itinerary, I would suggest you visit there before moving further south.
-I’m not disappointed we missed this, we never actually met anyone who had Màncora on their Peruvian itinerary.
+I’m not disappointed we missed this; we never actually met anyone who had Màncora on their Peruvian itinerary.

-- Lima to Màncora: 17 – 19 hours (1 hour 45-minute flight)
+- Lima to Màncora: 17 – 19 hours (1-hour 45-minute flight)